globalwordnet/schemas/index.md

 * participle: An adjective that is a participle form a verb
 * pertainym: A relational adjective.
 Adjectives that are pertainyms are usually defined by such phrases as "of or pertaining to" and do not have antonyms.
 A pertainym can point to a noun or another pertainym
 * derivation: A word that is derived from some other word
-* domain_category: Indicates the category of this word
+* domain_topic: Indicates the category of this word
-* domain_member_category: Indicates a word involved in this category described by this word
+* domain_member_topic: Indicates a word involved in this category described by this word
 * domain_region: Indicates the region of this word
 * domain_member_region: Indicates a word involved in the region described by this word
 * exemplifies: Indicates the usage of this word